Things remain quiet and uneventful out here in the country.

 Photograph of DMM by TPK.
-Contrary to appearances, it was not taken in 1956 with a twin-lens reflex camera.
+Contrary to appearances, the photo at the top of this page was not taken in 1956 with a twin-lens reflex camera.

 My grandfathers were a drop-forge operator and a blacksmith.
 My father started the family profession of computer programming while a graduate student at Columbia University in 1958.
 He was in the third programming class ever taught by IBM, in 1960.
+My mother took a Bachelor's degree in Mathematics from the University of Michigan, which was uncommon for a woman in the 1950s.
 I came along on the eve of the Cuban Missile Crisis, although I had very little to do with it.

 My own undergraduate education resulted in a B.A. with a full double major in English & American Literature (with Highest Honors in the Major) and Computer & Information Science (meaning computer programming, not Library Science), with College Honors (Crown College) at the University of California at Santa Cruz in 1984.
 I went on to a doctorate in English & American Literature at the University of California at San Diego in 1992.
 I studied the poetry of George Oppen, pretended to understand poststructuralist Theory, and wrote a dissertation halfway between literature and programming.